Donald Trump Accused Of Doing ‘Racist’ Japanese And Korean Accents At High-Priced Fundraiser

 — Polly Sigh (@dcpoll) August 11, 2019

-Trump stirred even more controversy a fewdays later when he launched into a Twitter attack against the Maryland congressional district that is home to the city of Baltimore.
+Trump stirred even more controversy a few days later when he launched into a Twitter attack against the Maryland congressional district that is home to the city of Baltimore.
 Echoing an argument made during a Fox News segments just minutes before, Trump tweeted that the majority-black district is “rat and rodent infested.”
 The district is represented by Elijah Cummings, who has criticized the Trump administration for keeping migrants in squalid conditions in detention facilities.

 Other opponents have taken sharper aim at Trump for racially charged rhetoric that they say is fueling extremist elements.
 They point to a rise in white supremacist terrorism, including the alleged shooter from last week’s El Paso mass shooting, who reportedly posted a manifesto that echoed much of Trump’s language regarding Hispanic immigrants as “invading” the United States.